christianscott/repro-yarn-1.22.10-transitive-local-deps-error/README.md

 yarn add ../nested/two
 ```

 I believe the nesting is essential – my guess is that yarn tries to resolve `three` using the relative path that `two` uses.
 Since they're not in the same directory, the package cannot be found.
+This snippet looks a little suspicious: https://github.com/yarnpkg/yarn/blob/master/src/resolvers/exotics/file-resolver.js#L35-L37